-S (Subset of R, Replace Bad Blocks)
+Summarize Present RCT State (Subset of Replace Bad Blocks)

-If S, Summarize Present RCT State, is selected from the replace menu, the program will list the Replacement Block Number for the Logical Block Number being replaced.
-The program will also specify if the Replacement Blocks are at the end of the track on which the LBN resides (primary) or on another track on which the LBN being replaced does not reside (non-primary).
+If S, is selected from the replace menu, the program will list the RBN (Replacement Block Number) for the LBN (Logical Block Number) being replaced.
+The program will also specify if the RBN is at the end of the track on which the LBN resides (primary) or on another track on which the LBN being replaced does not reside (non-primary).
 The program will also specify unusable RBNs.
 The summary will list total spares, unused spares, primary and non-primary allocated spares, and unusable spares.
 The following is an example: